 - Leader election patterns

-- Distributed transactions: 2PC and 3PC
+- Distributed transactions: two-phase and three-phase commit

 - Clock synchronization in distributed systems